build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/Using Flux to Implement GitOps on AWS.md

 ```

->**Best Practice**
->
-> We took the CI steps in CodePipeline with CodeBuild, and the buildspec.yml file was required for this step in CodeBuild.
+>**Best Practice**: We took the CI steps in CodePipeline with CodeBuild, and the buildspec.yml file was required for this step in CodeBuild.

 This CI process will automatically build an image and upload it to the ECR repository weaveworksdemos/front-end if any front-end code changed.
 The format of the image tag is **[branch]-[commit]-[build number]**.